歡迎。Nau mai, haere mai. Welcome.

 Kai is a great videographer and photographer!
 Kai did a fantastic job with the interview session we had for The Human CV.
 He made the whole process seems effortless and was very supportive along the way.
 I highly recommend Kai for your future media production needs.

-— Natalia M., Aotearoa NZ
+— Natalia Machdoem, Aotearoa NZ

-Photo by Jonny Knopp Peanut Productions
+Photo by Jonny Knopp

 Prefer listening?
-Check out my podcast, Wilderness Within
+Check out my podcast, Wilderness Within.

 Recorded talks and interviews I’ve had the privilege to share from:

-Ōtautahi in Practice podcast
+Ōtautahi in Practice podcast @ Plains Media 96.9 FM

 The Human CVStoryteller, Systems Thinker, Bridge-Builder